githubnext/blocks/docs/developing blocks/01 building your first block.md

 A development server should now be running on [localhost:4000](localhost:4000).

-## Step 2.
-View your development server within the Blocks app
+## View your development server within the Blocks app

 When you visit [localhost:4000](localhost:4000) in your browser, you'll be redirected to the Blocks app with your locally-developed blocks embedded in it.
 You can see your blocks by clicking on the block picker toward the top of the page (they're shown at the top in blue with a plug icon):